ciscoprogrammer/WalletProject/README.md

 ## A step-by-step series of examples that tell you how to get a development environment running:

 1. Clone the repository:

 git clone https://github.com/ciscoprogrammer/WalletProject.git

-2.Navigate to the project directory:
+2. Navigate to the project directory:

 cd   WalletProject

-3.Install dependencies:
+3. Install dependencies:

 npm install